-Breakfasted at 6.45am and met by our guide as we left the elevator at 7.50am.
-For the first time we have company on our excursion, a Portuguese couple who presently live in London, one a doctor and the other an engineer. it is their last day in Vietnam and they fly back to the UK tomorrow.
+Breakfasted at 6.45 am and were met by our guide as we left the elevator at 7.50 am.
+For the first time, we have company on our excursion, a Portuguese couple who presently lives in London, one a doctor and the other an engineer. it is their last day in Vietnam and they fly back to the UK tomorrow.

 Upon arriving we were straight into the forest.
 The humidity was overpowering and the noise from the insects in the trees was deafening.
 We were careful to not step on the many huge millipedes randomly traversing the track we were following.
 W stopped at one of the entrances to the tunnels and couldn’t find it.
-The guide of course lifted up the cover and there it was, very small and impossible to see unless you knew about the bent twig on the tree to the side.
-And, we would have probably stepped on a landmine sited next to it if we didn’t know about the three tine pieces of bark sat on top of each other to its left.
-I had a go getting into the entrance (for photographic purposes) and just manged it, though getting back out was considerably more difficult.
-They were built that size to prevent the larger Americans going down.
+The guide of course lifted the cover and there it was, very small and impossible to see unless you knew about the bent twig on the tree to the side.
+And, we would have probably stepped on a landmine sited next to it if we didn’t know about the three tiny pieces of bark that sat on top of each other to its left.
+I had a go-getting into the entrance (for photographic purposes) and just managed it, though getting back out was considerably more difficult.
+They were built that size to prevent the larger Americans from going down.

-We were then treated to a demonstration of the many booby trap devices employed against the GI’s.
+We were then treated to a demonstration of the many booby trap devices employed against the GIs.
 Not nice to think about falling into them and they were not always meant to be lethal.
-A little later on after seeing how the Vietcong lived and worked in the tunnels.
-There was as many as 8000 living there, only coming our at night to relax or attack the enemy.
+A little later on, after seeing how the Vietcong lived and worked in the tunnels.
+There were as many as 8000 living there, only coming out at night to relax or attack the enemy.
 There was a hospital, kitchens, laundry etc. all down there to make it a little underground town.
 Amazing, especially if you see the size of the tunnels and rooms.
-They even melted down the shrapnel from the bombs dropped on them to make the barbs for the booby traps as well making their own versions of landmines from unexploded bombs.
+They even melted down the shrapnel from the bombs dropped on them to make the barbs for the booby traps as well as making their versions of landmines from unexploded bombs.

 The highlight was going through the tunnels.
 What a squeeze!
-It was fortunate that none of our group were on the large size or someone would have got stuck.
+It was fortunate that none of our group was on the large size or someone would have gotten stuck.
 As it was, because of Sue’s broken wrist, she hasn’t the strength in her left hand yet, in one underground section where we had to squeeze around a bend and then over a ledge she couldn’t pull herself through.
 Luckily, I was at the back of the group and behind her, so a gentle push managed to get her eased up into the next section.
-She didn’t complain about being man-handled!
+She didn’t complain about being manhandled!

-Afterwards we had a Vietcong meal.
-Tapioca root and tea, the root had been boiled for half an hour and to make it tasty we had a small bowl of spices, otherwise it didn’t have much taste, though was palatable.
-Our guide mentioned that after the war he was arrested when he tried to escape the country as one of the ‘Boat People’, he spent 6 months in a Hanoi prison and had nothing but Tapioca to eat, so it brought back memories for him.
+Afterwards, we had a Vietcong meal.
+Tapioca root and tea, the root had been boiled for half an hour and to make it tasty we had a small bowl of spices, otherwise, it didn’t have much taste, though was palatable.
+Our guide mentioned that after the war he was arrested when he tried to escape the country as one of the ‘Boat People’, he spent 6 months in a Hanoi prison and had nothing but Tapioca to eat, so it brought back memories.